 999 Facts that 'mostly' serve no purpose

-This book will be published in Flanders and The Netherlands on 1 October 2019 with Lannoo.
+This book was published in Flanders and The Netherlands on 8 October 2019 by Lannoo.
 You can buy it online.
-It will also be available as ebook.
+It is also available as an ebook.

 Did you know...